mmistakes/made-mistakes-jekyll/_drafts/jekyll-static-comments.md

         format           : "iso8601" # "iso8601" (default), "timestamp-seconds", "timestamp-milliseconds"
 ```

-Just in case spam made it through I wanted another layer of oversight.
+In case spam made it through, I wanted another layer of oversight to block it.
 Setting `moderation: true` will cause Staticman to send a pull request whenever a new comment is submitted.
 At this point you can examine the comment content inside of the PR and decide if you want to merge or close.

 If hosting with GitHub Pages a merge will instantly force Jekyll to rebuild your site and post the comment.
-In my case I have to do a pull from remote before building locally and deploying via rsync.
+In my case I have to do a pull from `remote` before building locally and deploying via rsync.

 {% capture webhooks %}
-#### ProTip: Webhooks for Auto Deletion
+#### ProTip: Webhooks for Branch Auto Deletion

 Create a GitHub webhook that sends a POST request to the following payload URL `https://api.staticman.net/v1/`webhook and triggers a "Pull request" event to delete Staticman branches on merge.
 If you don't you'll have to manually remove these branches as they aren't deleted on close or merge.
 {% endcapture %}